artberri/web/content/blog/2121-06-03-diod-dependency-injection-typescript/index.md

 - Tagging: Ability to tag services in the container and to query services based on tags.
 - Support for vanilla JS: Usage with vanilla Javascript is possible by manually defining service dependencies.

-Take a look at it in the [NPM Registry](https://www.npmjs.com/package/diod) or in [Github](https://github.com/artberri/diod).
+Take a look at it in the [NPM Registry](https://www.npmjs.com/package/diod) or in [Github](https://github.com/artberri/diod), where you will find all the documentation.
 Do not hesitate to tell me your opinion about it, and to star it on Github if you like or use it.
 I'll be very grateful.